keithtyser/sf-dining-rag/README.md

 ---

+## Limitations

+1. **Geographic Scope**: Currently limited to San Francisco restaurants and dining establishments only.
+2. **Data Freshness**: Restaurant and news data do not reflect real-time changes.
+3. **Review Coverage**: Not all restaurants have the same depth of review data or menu information.
+4. **Language Support**: Currently supports English language queries only.
+5. **Rate Limits**:
+   - OpenAI API rate limits apply to embeddings and completions
+   - Pinecone has query per second (QPS) limitations based on the service tier
+6. **Context Window**: Limited by the model's maximum context window size for processing historical conversation context.

+---

 ## Future Extensions & Scalability

 - **Real-Time Updates:** Extend the pipeline to handle incremental indexing of new or updated data.
 - **More Data Sources:** Scrape additional sites or deeper Wikipedia categories.
 - **Performance & Caching:** Cache frequently accessed queries or embeddings for speed.
 - **Advanced Analytics:** Incorporate time-weighting or user feedback to prioritize certain results.

+---

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---